NLnetLabs/routinator/source/manual-page.rst

        .. option:: --complete

-              If any of the rsync commands needed to update the repository failed, Routinator completes the operation and exits with status code 2.
-Normally, it would exit with status code 0 indicating success.
+              If any of the rsync commands needed to update the repository failed, complete the operation but provide exit status 2.
+If this option is not given, the operation will complete with exit status 0 in this case.

 .. subcmd:: server

        This command causes Routinator to act as a server for the RPKI-to-Router (RTR) and HTTP protocols.
-In this mode, Routinator will read all the TALs (See `Trust Anchor Locators`_ below) and will stay attached to the terminal unless the :option:`-d` option is given.
+In this mode, Routinator will read all the TALs (See `TRUST ANCHOR LOCATORS`_ below) and will stay attached to the terminal unless the :option:`-d` option is given.

        The server will periodically update the local repository, every ten